VisualTornado/ML/README.md

 This has been created for the purpose of learning for  people moving towards Data Science.

-This includes basics of R data structures and commands including important libraries that should be used.
+This includes basics of R data structures and commands including important libraries for bot R and Python that could be used to complete step task.